 1948: The first play I was ever taken to see was 𝘞𝘩𝘦𝘳𝘦'𝘴 𝘊𝘩𝘢𝘳𝘭𝘦𝘺, starring Ray Bolger, in 1948.
 My Aunt Virginia took me—I was five years old.
 The music was by Frank Loesser, the choreography was by George Balanchine.
 The plot turns on a transvestial jape (all in the name of good, respectably heterosexual love, but even at five, I could tell that's not what most of the audience was appreciating or enjoying.)
 I loved it.
 And I have always remembered the proud force with which Bolger—dressed as Charley's aunt Donna Alverez—delivered the line, "I'm from Brazil—where the nuts come from . . .?" almost as if he were bragging and daring anyone to say he didn't have the right to do it and enjoy it along with everyone in the theater.

-1945–1950: "As an April Fools child, one of the street jokes I regularly endured was: 'Your mother wanted a boy; your father wanted a girl—but they got you!
+1945–1950: "As an April Fool's child, one street joke I often endured was: 'Your mother wanted a boy; your father wanted a girl—but they got you!
 April Fools!'
-Probably this contributed to making me firmly cisgender.
+Probably this helped make me firmly cisgender (if not make me wonder if I wasn't a sissy . . .)
 A block up 7th Ave. at 2274 was another funeral home called Sterrett's; his son, Johnny, was another light-skinned black child whose birthday was also April 1st, but I never played with him because that would have meant crossing 133rd St., and that was something my father forbid."
 Delany attended Camp Hill and Dale, a black summer camp run by Sara Teasdale, for the month of July, a retired teacher.

 His older cousin Dorothy Savoy had also attended the camp.
 A number of campers came from the Jack and Jill of America, a black social club that Delany's parents had joined on his and his sister's behalf when he was two- or three-years-old.
 Regularly, he and his sister attended Jack and Jill parties and dances, though most of this came through his mother's side of the family rather than his father's.